 Learn a Philosophy of Health with Ayurveda and Yoga

 Learning how to use yoga and Ayurveda in your everyday life can drastically improve your health.
-Many of us have health problems that don’t qualify as “medical” problems, yet they impact our ability to live happy lives.
+Many of us have health problems that don’t qualify as “medical” problems, knoxville med spa can take your pain away since they impact our ability to live happy lives.
 Ayurveda, yoga’s sister science, is backed by thousands of years of use.
 Ayurveda teaches a framework for looking at the world, and how to observe your own patterns.
 When you understand your health ailments in the context of the framework, you’re able to change your diet and lifestyle to get rid of those problems.

 On this training you’ll learn a solid foundation in Ayurveda.
 Each weekend we dive into one of its large topics.
 I began studying Ayurveda in 2003 when I lived in France.
 I completed a practitioner’s training program in France and India.